NetJamOrg/netjam-web/README.md

 # NetJam

 This is the source code of the NetJam web application.
+Aims to be the google docs of audio editing and mixing.
+Built with react and redux.
+See https://github.com/NetJamOrg/netjam-api for API repo.

 ## Getting Started